Quizzing - The Game

 Answer: Your sons and your daughters shall prophesy.

 - Situation (SIT): This type of question appears in narrative books only: the Gospels and Acts.
 The question includes a quotation spoken by a person or entity, and the quizzer is asked to identify one or more aspects: who said it; to whom was it said; about whom was it said; when was it said; how was it said; why was it said.
+At most, three of these situation interrogatives will be required by the question; the quiz master will announce which interrogatives are required before reading the question.
 If quizzers jump before the quiz master completes the quotation, they must finish the quote and answer the question.

 SIT question: Who said it.
 “Repent and » be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.
 For the promise is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself.”